centreon/centreon-documentation/fr/releases/centreon-core.md

     -   There are cases where those streams could crash that have been also fixed.

+*Statistics*

--   The thread pool has now its own statistics.
+The thread pool has now its own statistics.
 For now, we have two informations that are the number of threads it contains and its latency in milliseconds that is the duration we have to wait to see a task executed.
 We post a task to the thread pool at time T1, it is executed by the thread pool at time T2, the latency is T2 - T1.

+*Command line argument*

--   It is now possible to set the cbd pool size directly on the command line with the –pool\_size X argument or -s X.
+It is now possible to set the cbd pool size directly on the command line with the –pool\_size X argument or -s X.

 ### 20.10.0